 Eye contact – Give equal amounts of eye contact across the room.
 If you tend to ‘find a friend’ and only give them eye contact others may feel excluded.

 Where to stand – Stand so that everyone can see you.
 Where you can move slides on if a physical mouse, a remote mouse is better as it gives you more freedom of where to stand.
 Stand where you are not hidden by furniture, a podium or anything else.

 What to do with your hands – Minimise the distraction of your hands by finding a rest position.
 Typically with arms bent, hands forward and clasped.
 From this position you can express yourself with hand movements comfortably and professionally.

-How to stand – Weight evenly balanced, or slightly more weight on one leg. but the latter can look less professional if the weight is too imbalanced.
+How to stand – Weight evenly balanced, or slightly more weight on one leg.
+But the latter can look less professional if the weight is too imbalanced.

 Should I look at the screen? – Generally no. It turns your back to the audience and demonstrates a lack of certainty.
-Have your slides on the laptop in fort of you or to the side, so that you can see what they can see.
+Have your slides on the laptop in front of you or to the side, so that you can see what they can see.